 Q: How did you compute the average number of games until convergence for the TrueSkill ranking system?

-A: One way to think about the TrueSkill ranking system is that it attempts to identify the correct ordering of n players in terms of 50 skill levels.
-If each ordering is equally likely, a computer would need log2(50) many bits of information to uniquely encode the skill level of a player.
+A: One way to think about the TrueSkill ranking system is that it attempts to identify the correct ordering of n players.
+If each ordering is equally likely, a computer would need log2(n!) or roughly n*log2(n) many bits of information to do this.
 Now, assume that 2 players play a Head-to-Head game.
-Disregarding draws, the game outcome can provide 1 bit of information (which of the two players was the winner).
-Since each of these games requires 2 players, the system needs 2*log2(50) many Head-to-Head games per player.
+Assuming the best player always wins, with no draws, the game outcome provides 1 bit of information (which of the two players was the winner).
+(This is a stronger assumption than TrueSkill makes, therefore it will give us a bound on what is possible with TrueSkill.
+This assumption is also stronger than Elo and Glicko, which means we will get a bound on those algorithms as well.)
+Under this strong assumption, the system needs n*log2(n) many Head-to-Head games.
+Since each of these games requires 2 players, the system needs 2*log2(n) games per player.
 Note that the particular Head-to-Head games have to be chosen such that they, in fact, do carry one bit of information.
 Interestingly, every match-made game where the game outcome is not predictable ahead of time ensures that the game is informative!
-In general, with k teams of m players in each team, one game outcome provides log2(k!) bits but it needs k*m players per game so in the most general case, the system needs k*m*log2(n)/log2(k!) many games per player.
-And this is the equation we used in the table!
+In general, with t teams of p players in each team, one game outcome provides log2(t!) bits but it needs t*p players per game so in the most general case, the system needs t*p*log2(n)/log2(t!) many games per player.

 Of course, this calculation is idealized.
 There are several factors that increase the number of games necessary:

-- Each game is not providing 1 bit of information because the performance in a particular game varies around the average skill and the bigger this variation, the more likely it is that the less skilled player wins the game.
+- Each game is not providing 1 bit of information because the best player does not always win.
+A player’s performance in a particular game varies around their average skill and the bigger this variation, the more likely it is that the less skilled player wins the game.
 This can eventually lead to the loss of 75% of the information per game!

 - Between games, the TrueSkill ranking system assumes that the skill of the players may have slightly changed.
 In other words, the rank of each player can have changed and there are extra bits necessary to encode the change in true skill according to learning effects.